Ladysnake/Ladysnake.github.io/wiki/requiem/gameplay.md

+## Diets

+Some mobs do have a hunger bar when possessed, letting them regenerate more easily, but have some eating restrictions.

+- Regular villagers are vegetarian, and cannot eat any meat.
+- Illagers are carnist, and can only eat stuff with meat in it.
+- Witches are weirdly picky, and will only eat stuff no one reasonable would.
+Also mushrooms.
+- All the above can also eat baked goods like bread and pumpkin pies.
+- Piglins can only eat pork and golden food.

 ## Special Item Uses

 Depending on the undead possessed, the player is able to use items differently from how he would if he was human.